XiyaoWang0519/Drone_L_RL/firmware/boards/dwm3001cdk/dev_firmware/led_bringup/README.md

 - __Overlay parse error__: check braces `{}` and semicolons `;`, remove smart quotes.
 - __Nothing blinks__: try neighbouring pins (13, 15, 16, 28).
 Use a sweep tester app to discover mapping.

+For repository-wide conventions and common commands, see the project root `README.md`.